Oral SYK Inhibitor for IgA Nephropathy:

 - IgAN is the most common primary glomerular disease.
 There are an estimated 82,500 - 165,000 cases in the US, with a higher prevalence in Asia.

-- Outside of angiotensin blockade (primarily for blood-pressure control), there are no disease-targeted therapies for IgAN.
+- Outside of angiotensin blockade (primarily for blood-pressure control), there are no approved therapies for IgAN.

 - Rigel's fostamatinib is an oral spleen tyrosine kinase (SYK) inhibitor.
 Pre-clinical data show that fostamatinib in IgAN, may decrease SYK activation in the kidney, resulting in the reversal of the inflammation in the glomeruli and improvement in kidney function.

-- Rigel announced results of the first cohort (100mg BID, n=26; placebo n=12) of a Phase 2 study of fostamatinib in IgAN in January 2017.
-Rigel expects results for the complete Phase 2 proof-of-concept trial, including the higher dose of fostamatinib (150mg BID), in 2018.
+- Rigel announced preliminary results of the first cohort (100mg BID, n=26; placebo n=12) of a Phase 2 study of fostamatinib in IgAN in January 2017.
+Rigel announced topline results for the complete Phase 2 proof-of-concept trial, including the higher dose of fostamatinib (150mg BID), in April 2018.